GenieFramework/Genie.jl/docs/guides/Step by step app development with Genie.md

 ```
 Awesome!

-If you reload the `/chirps` page you'll see a long list of literally random sentences, lorem-ipsum style.
-And right off the bat we can tell that we're going to need to paginate these results.
+If you reload the `/chirps` page you'll see a long list of chirps, lorem-ipsum style.
+The long list reveals a problem though: right off the bat we can tell that we're going to need to paginate these results.

 ## Paginating lists
 In order to implement pagination we'll need to know how many chirps we have in total -- and decide how many chirps we want to display per page.
 In order to get the total number of chirps, we need to perform a `count` query against the `chirps` table.
 With SearchLight we do it like this: